AOKI (青木ヶ原)

 Votive Buddhist Plaque (kakebotoke) 懸仏

-Kakebotoke, literally, "hanging Buddhas," are usually fashioned from a peace of wood carved.
-When round in metal, bronze or copper they derive from ritual bronze mirrors, and the term also refers to the similarly adorned large mirrors hung in Buddhist temples and Shinto shrines .
-This is an amazing image of a Buddhist or Shinto deity.
-When metal are hammered from the rear, but in that case this entire peace of wood have an extreme carving.
+Kakebotoke, literally "hanging Buddhas," are usually made from a carved piece of wood.
+When circular and made of metal such as bronze or copper, they derive from ritual bronze mirrors, and the term also refers to similarly decorated large mirrors hung in Buddhist temples and Shinto shrines.
+This work presents a remarkable image of a Buddhist or Shinto deity.
+While metal examples are often hammered in repoussé from the reverse, this piece of wood is deeply and finely carved in its entirety.

-Kakebotoke are generally circular votive plaques symbolizing mirrors and adorned with repoussé or cast images most frequently of Buddhist deities, are one of the few forms of Buddhist art unique to Japan.
-They can be found both at Shinto shrines and Buddhist temples, where they were frequently presented as offerings to safeguard the prosperity of the compound and to ensure the flourishing of the Buddhist faith.
-In the Buddhist context they were hung from the eaves above the main entrance to an Image Hall, or above the frieze rail between the outer and inner sanctums of the shrine for the deity that protected the temple compound.
+Kakebotoke are generally circular votive plaques symbolizing mirrors and decorated with repoussé or cast images, most often of Buddhist deities.
+They are one of the few forms of Buddhist art unique to Japan.
+They appear at both Shinto shrines and Buddhist temples, where they were commonly dedicated as offerings to protect the prosperity of the precincts and to support the flourishing of the Buddhist faith.
+In Buddhist settings they were hung from the eaves above the main entrance to the Image Hall, or above the frieze rail between the outer and inner sanctuaries of the shrine housing the deity that guarded the temple compound.

 1000K

-唐木細工 Karaki Hand Craft Table Rosewood (Origin China) Material: shell schrenckii mother-of pearl
+唐木細工 Karaki Handcraft Table Rosewood (Origin: China) Material: Schrenckii shell mother-of-pearl inlay

-From the Qing Dynasty period 清朝 時 also known as the Manchu dynasty founded by the Manciù clan of Aisin Gioro, in Manchuria, then expanded into China proper and in the surrounding territories of inner Asia, thus constituting the Great Qing Empire.
-Declared later as Jin Dynasty in 1616, it changed its name in 1636 into "Qing" and conquered Beijing in 1644, unifying China during the next forty years, ruling it until 1912.
-The name "Jin" is not to be confused with the homonymous dynasty of the period between 936 and 946.
+From the Qing Dynasty period (清朝時), also known as the Manchu dynasty, founded by the Aisin Gioro Manchu clan in Manchuria.
+The dynasty expanded into China proper and the surrounding territories of Inner Asia, forming the Great Qing Empire.
+Initially proclaimed as the Jin Dynasty in 1616, it was renamed “Qing” in 1636 and captured Beijing in 1644, unifying China over the following forty years and ruling until 1912.
+This “Jin” dynasty is distinct from the earlier dynasty of the same name that ruled between 936 and 946.

-Previous owner: 会社名 永世舎(山口美術) Eikanjyo (Yamaguchi Art) 代表者 山口宏亮 President Hiroyasu Yamaguchi Art Internet Auction Division [Eikanjyo] Hyōgo Prefecture (兵庫県, Hyōgo-ken) prefecture of Japan located in the Kansai region on Honshu island.
+Previous owner: 会社名 永世舎(山口美術) Eikanjyo (Yamaguchi Art) 代表者 山口宏亮 President Hiroyasu Yamaguchi, Art Internet Auction Division [Eikanjyo], located in Hyōgo Prefecture (兵庫県, Hyōgo-ken) in the Kansai region of Japan on Honshu island.

 This is a vintage lacqured wooden stand for flower vase.
 This type of stand is called "KADAI".
 Natural stump is used as it is, and coated with high quality lacquer.